Why Traditional Models Missed the August 2024 VIX Spike (And What Caught It)

 The Uncomfortable Reality

-If our historical backtests show a 100% hit rate for Systemic Stress classifications over 12 years of crisis-grade episodes, why isn’t this mainstream?
+If historical backtests show a 100% hit rate for Systemic Stress classifications over 12 years of crisis-grade episodes, why isn’t this mainstream?

 Because it sounds implausible.